On the effects of membrane viscosity on transient red blood cell dynamics

 In this work, we use LBM to simulate flows in the Stokes limit (see Sec.~\ref{sec:bench_elastic}), that is for low Reynolds number $\Rey=\dot{\gamma}\rho r^2/ \muout$ , where $\dot{\gamma}$ is the shear rate and $r$ is the characteristic length, i.e. the radius of the spherical capsule/droplet (see Fig.~\ref{fig:sphere}) or the radius of the RBC at rest (see Fig.~\ref{fig:rbc}).\\ The fluid dynamics of LBM is further coupled with Lagrangian structures (such as the interface of a droplet or the membrane of a capsule) via the IB method~\cite{book:kruger}.
 The Lagrangian structure is represented by a finite number of Lagrangian points that can freely move through the Eulerian lattice.
 The velocity $\dot{\vec{r}}_j$ of the $j$-th Lagrangian point at position $\vec{r}_j$ is computed by interpolating the fluid velocity $\vec{u}$ of the neighbouring lattice sites $\vec{x}$ by means of discrete Dirac delta functions $\Delta(\vec{r}_j(t),x)$:

 The nodal force $\vec{F}_j$ on the $j$-th Lagrangian node is computed and \textit{passed} to the neighbouring lattice sites with the same interpolation adopted to compute the nodal velocity.

 Such a nodal force $\vec{F}_j$ is strongly related to the adopted membrane model (see Sec.~\ref{sec:membrane_model}).
-The Dirac delta function can be factorised in the interpolation stencils, $\Delta(\vec{x})=\phi(x)\phi(y)\phi(z)/\Delta x^3$ \cite{book:kruger,art:kruger11}.
-We adopt the 4-point interpolation stencil:
+The Dirac delta function can be factorised in the interpolation stencils, $\Delta(\vec{x})=\phi(x)\phi(y)\phi(z)/\Delta x^3$ \cite{book:kruger,kruger2011efficient}.
+Unless differently specified, we adopt the 4-point interpolation stencil:

 Finally, in order to recognise which lattice sites are enclosed by the Lagrangian structure at each time step, we have implemented the parallel Hoshen-Kopelman algorithm~\cite{art:frijters15}.
 Briefly, each processor first recognises the lattice sites near the Lagrangian structure, and by using the outgoing normal for each face it distinguishes which of these sites are inner and which outer; then, it assigns different labels for lattice sites in different clusters; finally, all the processors communicate the labels and by looping over the lattice domain they recognise whether a lattice site is inside or outside the Lagrangian structure.
 Extensive details can be found in~\cite{art:frijters15}.